sanctuarycomputer/style/README.md

 </div>
 ```

-Here I have no idea what `.hello-world-wrapper` will look like, and making
+Here, we have no idea what `.hello-world-wrapper` will look like, and making
 changes means I have to search the codebase for its definition.

 ---

 <br>

-## Composability with Tailwind
+### Using Tailwind with Utility Style

 We recently adopted the utility-first CSS framework Tailwind to help us compose and standardize our utility classes.
-Tailwind bundles a variety of base utility classes like _flex_, _mt-4_, _overflow-hidden_, _items-center_ and _bg-white_.
+Tailwind bundles a variety of base utility classes like `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
 We can use these utility classes to build any design directly in our markup.

 As developers, we spend a significant amount of time thinking of class names rather than applying them.
 Unfortunately, we overcomplicate this process by creating extensive naming conventions that we use seldomly or disregard completely.
 Tailwind remedies this process by offering us a whole suite of well-composed utility class names that work right out of the box.
 Check it out!